 - Is the park dog-friendly?

 - Where can a visitor rent a boat?

-- What would locals like visitors to know about Lake Mead
+- What would locals like others know about Lake Mead?

 - What are the interactions among the park and nearby communities?

 With the creation of what would be named Hoover Dam, Lake Mead was first established as the Boulder Dam Recreation Area in 1936, administrated by the National Park Service.
 The reservoir created by the damming of the Colorado River became Lake Mead, named after Elwood Mead, the Bureau of Reclamation commissioner at the time.

 Amenities include campgrounds, hiking and biking paths, and boat rentals.

 We are fans of the beaches and marinas.

 A high-water mark or “bathtub ring” is visible around the shoreline of Lake Mead.
 The bathtub ring is white because of the leaching of minerals on previously submerged surfaces.
 The bathtub ring generates automatic attention and you’ll notice that many of the restroom facilities are located further from the water’s edge than they used to be.